Peter Houle, MBA

 Peter Houle has been the Delaware HIV Consortium’s Executive Director since October of 2003.
 His diverse experience in education, innovative program development, fund-raising, business and non-profit management provides the organization with a strong, hands on understanding of client based services and the need for community collaboration.
 Peter has been on the forefront of the HIV/AIDS epidemic as a volunteer and administrator since the early 1980’s in NYC and Chicago where he helped initiate some of the first AIDS fundraisers.

 Prior to coming to the Delaware HIV Consortium Peter had been a teacher, business owner and an executive director of two large urban HIV/AIDS organizations in Illinois and Arizona.
 He has a Bachelor’s degree in Education and a Master’s degree in Business Administration.
 Peter is dedicated to the Consortium’s mission of eliminating the spread of HIV/AIDS through visionary leadership and ensuring a high-quality, seamless continuum of care exists for all people living with HIV disease in Delaware.
 He continues to be a tireless advocate for implementing the President’s National HIV Strategy and in empowering people with HIV disease to live happy, long, healthy, quality lives.
-In addition, Peter also serves on the Ministry of Caring Board of Directors for Mother Teresa House, an HIV/AIDS independent living housing project.

 Director of Programs